 The findings echoed our sentiments: most students did not use their schools’ health facilities because of the long wait times, unavailable medicine, incompetent doctors and substandard health facilities.

-With these in mind, we crafted two personas, both representing our segments and a journey map of each persona highlighting their healthcare journeys at school.
+With these in mind, we crafted two personas, both representing our segment and a journey map of each persona highlighting their healthcare journeys at school.

 - 87.5% of our survey respondents had never booked an appointment with a doctor in their school and would instead seek medical attention outside their schools or self-medicate.
 Why?